lab11/SensEye-2/readme.md

     ./makescript

+This should redirect all compile messages to the `compile.log` file.
 Run following commands on device

     ./load_stonyman.sh
     ./senseye_serv